- Cordillera Region

 Start your journey with a visit to some of Manila’s famous historic sites including Intramuros, or the Walled City, a historically significant fortress that was once the center of power back in the Spanish era.

-For your nightlife fix, head over to Makati City's Poblacion where you can find the hippest up and coming restaurants and pubs frequented by backpackers and travelers.
+For your nightlife fix, head over to Makati City's Poblacion where you can find the hippest up-and-coming restaurants and pubs frequented by backpackers and travelers.
+You may also try other fun activities in Makati.

 More than the charm of Manila’s busy streets and offerings, it’s the places outside of it that will bring you the most authentic Luzon experience.
 If you wish to have a longer road trip, travel to North Luzon and witness the breathtaking gifts of nature found in the Cordillera region.